ovh/docs/pages/platform/private-registry/scan-docker-images-vulnerabilities/guide.en-asia.md

 ### Check that you have enabled a vulnerability scanner

-By default, when you create a Private Registry in order to enable a vulnerabilities scanner you need to choose a `M` or `L` plan.
+By default, when you create a Private Registry in order to enable a vulnerabilities scanner, you need to choose a `M` or `L` plan.

 > [!primary]
 >
 > With the `M` and `L` plan, OVHcloud installs and maintains a vulnerability scanner for you: [Trivy](https://aquasecurity.github.io/trivy/) for Harbor version 2.x or [Clair](https://github.com/quay/clair) for Harbor version 1.x.

-To check if you have a vulnerability scanner in your private registry, just go to `Interrogation Services`{.action} in the navigation bar.
+To verify if you have a vulnerability scanner in your private registry, go to `Interrogation Services`{.action} in the navigation bar.

 ![Vulnerability scanner in OVHcloud Managed Private Registry](images/scan-docker-images-vulnerabilities-02.png)

 As you can see, Trivy is installed and ready to use.

-If you want to add manually a vulnerability scanner, you can do it too with `New Scanner`{.action}, but it will not be updated and maintaned by OVHcloud.
+If you want to manually add a vulnerability scanner, you can also do it with `New Scanner`{.action}.
+However, it will not be updated and maintaned by OVHcloud.

 ### Scan a Docker image manually

-You can scan manually a Docker image.
+You can manually scan a Docker image.
-To do that, go in your project, select an image and click on `Scan`{.action}.
+To do that, access your project, select an image and click on `Scan`{.action}.

 ![Scan Docker images in OVHcloud Managed Private Registry](images/scan-docker-images-vulnerabilities-03.png)

-The scanner starts to scan the image.
+The scanner starts scanning the image.

 ![Scan Docker images in OVHcloud Managed Private Registry](images/scan-docker-images-vulnerabilities-04.png)